datagovuk/dgu-vagrant-puppet/README.md

 ## 4. Drupal install

-For Drupal you will need to complete the configuration of the LAMP stack and get a working drush installation.
-Please see https://drupal.org/requirements for detailed requirements.
+For Drupal you will need to complete the configuration of the LAMP stack and get a working drush installation, as explained below.
+For more detailed requirements, please refer to https://drupal.org/requirements .

 ### Install Drush